sara-service/DSpace-Setup/README.md

-# How to Install Oparu-Beta on bwCloud Scope
+# How to Install DSpace5 on bwCloud Scope

 ## Intro